menu

 Irvington - Hoyleton is a very small town located in the state of Illinois.
 With a population of 3,055 people and just one neighborhood, Irvington - Hoyleton is the 472nd largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Irvington - Hoyleton is generally considered to be a blue-collar town.
-40.76% of the Irvington - Hoyleton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Irvington - Hoyleton is a blue-collar town, with 40.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Irvington - Hoyleton is a town of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Irvington - Hoyleton who work in management occupations (12.37%), sales jobs (9.18%), and healthcare (7.75%).

-Irvington - Hoyleton is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Irvington - Hoyleton is a great place for families with children to consider.
+First of all, many other families with children live here, making Irvington - Hoyleton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Irvington - Hoyleton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Irvington - Hoyleton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The education level of Irvington - Hoyleton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.27% of adults 25 and older in Irvington - Hoyleton have a college degree.
+The percentage of adults in Irvington - Hoyleton who are college-educated is close to the national average for all communities of 21.84%: 19.27% of the adults in Irvington - Hoyleton have a bachelor's degree or advanced degree.

 The per capita income in Irvington - Hoyleton in 2022 was $35,514, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
 This equates to an annual income of $142,056 for a family of four.
 However, Irvington - Hoyleton contains both very wealthy and poor people as well.